navikt/nav-ekstern-api-dok/api-dok/teste-delegerbart-api/teste-delegerbart-api.md

       ![A screenshot showing how to create the maskinporten client](../images/create-maskinporten-client.png)
 3. **Add key to your client:**

-- Select your create key.
+- Select your created key.
 - Select the "Keys" tab and click "+Add"
 - Create a pair of private and public PEM keys.
 For instance using commands like these.
 - Make a note of your keyId (You can also find it again later